mahroofpk/java-github-cicd-eks-terraform/README.md

 -----------

-**Stage2:**
+**Stage2: Build and test Docker image**

-Let's now containarise the application and test the docker image
+Let's now containerize the application and test the docker image

 From path `java-github-cicd-eks-terraform/java_backend_code`